CEO Jim Farley on steering Ford through Trump's tariffs

 But Ford imports many parts, and has been hit hard by President Trump's tariffs.
 Ford CEO Jim Farley says it's not affordable to make all the parts here, and that if Ford only used American-made parts, American-made cars would be too expensive for many Americans to buy.

 And there are some components, Farley says, that no one even makes in America: "There are parts, fasteners, wiring looms from other countries.
-And we pay our tariffs, sometimes up to 70 percent on those parts.
-That's giving us a $2 billion bill.
-About 20 percent of our global profit is going away in tariffs."
+And we pay our tariffs, sometimes up to 70 percent on those parts."

 And who is paying for those tariffs?
 "Well, the company right now," he said.
 "And in the end of the day, it's all these workers."

-Note: EDITOR'S NOTE: An earlier version of this story stated that Ford would have a $2 billion tariff bill, amounting to 20% of the company's global profits.
-Due to recent changes to the Trump administration's tariff program, including an extension to an offset program for imported parts on domestically-assembled automobiles, Ford now estimates that tariffs will cost the company $1 billion.